 I double-majored in Biomedical Engineering as an undergraduate, so I pulled out my old biochemistry textbook to see if there were any suitable barrier-forming materials available in the foods we eat already.
 Lo and behold, I opened to Chapter 11 and right there, staring me in the face, were all the possible molecules you could ever need to create an edible barrier made entirely of food!

-Apeel Sciences was born.
+Apeel was born.

 Five years and almost $8 million in research and development later, we're now beginning to realize that vision.
-Our team has created the first natural, sustainable and scalable way to protect and preserve harvested produce.
+Our team has created the first plant-derived, sustainable and scalable way to protect and preserve harvested produce.

 I could not possibly be more proud of the incredible scientific advances made by our team, or more optimistic about what the future holds for our company.
 I feel grateful every day to have the opportunity to work with such talented people to solve such a meaningful problem in the world.